threefoldtech/info_grid/src/tokens/buytft/lobstr_buy.md

 ![](IMG/../img/lobstr_swap.jpeg)

 Insert the amount of TFT you'd like to buy or the amount of XLM you'd like to swap for TFT.
-Click 'Swap XLM to TFT' to confirm the transaction.
+Click '**Swap XLM to TFT**' to confirm the transaction.

 ![](img/threefold__lobstr_swap_tft_.jpg)